futurefounder/futurefounder/README.md

 # Hi there, I am Jesse!

-I'm a web developer (HTML, CSS, JavaScript, React, Next.js).
+🧑🏾‍💻 I make things online with HTML, CSS, JavaScript, React, Next.js.

-In my previous professional life, I managed media budgets from big corporations and helped them plan, execute and evaluate ad campaigns over the course of a little over 10 years.

-I also launched a failed a a boutique remote team building service "¯\ \_(ツ)_/¯"
+🤹🏾 In the past I worked in marketing for a while and succesfully failed a bootstrapped small business "¯\ \_(ツ)_/¯"

-In addition to my freelance work, I am currently pursuing a Master's degree in Media Informatics.
+📚 In addition to my freelance work, I'm currently pursuing a Master's degree in Media Informatics.